McKinsey Solve/PSG: 16 Proven, Non-Nonsense Tips & Free Trial

 A brief recap of the McKinsey PSG

 Before we get down to brass tacks, we will need a short revision of the game.
 Of course, if you don’t know much about the test already, you can check out a full breakdown of the PSG, where you will learn what the game does, what it tests, and the best strategies for passing.
+Or you can experience a McKinsey PSG free trial to have an overview of the game.

 The game tests candidates’ five cognitive skills